hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 Now with the U-Boot prompt a custom firmware that enable TELNET can be flashed.
 Please note that if you use a **TIM** or **OpenFiber** base firmware, the TTL will be silent after kernel loading because it was disabled at kernel level.

-Here is the procedure to flash a custom firmware on your ONT thru U-Boot console:
+Here is the procedure to flash a custom firmware on your ONT via the U-Boot console:

 - Attach your ONT via ethernet cable to your PC and configure it to have IP **192.168.1.2**
 - Launch TFTP server and place custom firmware inside its root folder renamed into `cramfs.img.crc`.
 Be sure that the file has this name, otherwise the upgrade procedure will stop immediately